-If you’re reading this, then you, like us, are probably huge fans of the exploits of Dennis, Dee, Mac, Charlie and Frank, which means you’ll no doubt have your own list of favourite episodes, and given there are 134 of them (and a new season on the way), the following is going to probably make you as angry as this.
+If you’re reading this, then you, like us, are probably huge fans of the exploits of Dennis, Dee, Mac, Charlie and Frank.
+This also likely means that you’ll have your very own list of favourite Always Sunny episodes, and given that there are currently 145 of them (and with a new season having just started), the following is probably going to make you as angry as this.

-In fact, it caused such a big argument in the office that we had to do 11 to keep everyone happy.
+In fact, it caused such a big, unresolved argument in the office that we had to compile a list of 11 to keep everyone (sort of) happy.

 What happens: Poor Dee: hospitalised after a heart attack, none of the gang show any sympathy for her before she’s then turfed out of the hospital for not having any health insurance.
 She and Dennis then try and get fit in order to avoid getting sick again — which, of course, they fail miserably at.
 This jam-packed episode also sees Frank undergoing a One Flew Over the Cuckoo’s Nest experience after he’s found wandering the streets having popped too many pills at the hospital.

 What makes it stand out: Mac and Charlie’s unlikely foray into office work (part of a scheme that’ll help them claim health insurance) steals the show here, especially when the latter believes he’s stumbled on a “major company conspiracy”.
 The names Carol and Pepe Silvia have since entered into Always Sunny folklore thanks to Charlie’s magnificent rambling monologue which he delivers in an attempt to convince Mac that the office they work in “is a God damn ghost town”.
 Genius.

 Best line: “There’s no Pepe Silvia?
 You’ve got to be kidding me, I’ve got boxes full of Pepe!” – Charlie

 9: ‘The Gang Buys a Boat’ (Season 6, Episode 3)